TEA laser: Double-discharge method

 The double-discharge method required to initiate stable high-pressure gas discharges can be used both below and above atmospheric pressure, and these devices too can be referred to as TEA lasers.
 Commercial excimer lasers operating in the ultraviolet use a double-discharge regime very similar to the CO_{2} TEA laser.
 Using krypton, argon or xenon chloride or fluoride gas buffered with helium to 2-3 atmospheres of pressure, excimer lasers can produce megawatt pulses of ultraviolet laser light.

 Microscopic discharge description

-In most over-voltage spark gaps avalanches of electrons move towards the anode.
+In most over-voltage spark gaps, avalanches of electrons move towards the anode.

-As the number of electrons increases Coulomb's law states that also the field strength increases.
+As the number of electrons increases Coulomb's law states that the field strength also increases.

 The strong field accelerates the avalanche.

 A slow rise time of the voltage lets the electrons drift towards the anode before they can generate an avalanche.

 Electrophilic molecules capture electrons before they can generate an avalanche.

 Thermal effects destabilize a homogeneous discharge electron and ion diffusion stabilizes it.